-Some candidates included both joint and hidden detail within their setting out rod while the lower scoring candidates that omitted this from their setting out detail tended to produce mortices that failed to compensate for the panel grooves.
-The higher achieving candidates produced their templates during the setting out process saving time not having to set up trammels twice and ensuring accuracy.
+Some candidates included both joint and hidden detail within their setting out rod while the lower scoring candidates omitted this from their setting out detail and tended to produce mortices that failed to compensate for the panel grooves.

+The higher quality candidate responses included production of templates during the setting out process, saving time not having to set up trammels twice and ensuring accuracy.
 They also selected joint types and locations that minimised the amount of shot grain in the finished item.